 The Ultimate Guide to Rosh Hashanah

-It’s a time when we greet each other with “L’shanah tovah,” which means, “To a good year.”
+At Rosh Hashanah, the celebration of the Jewish New Year, we greet each other with “L’shanah tovah,” which means, “To a good year.”

 It’s also the most spectacular sugar-high of the year.
 We eat apples and honey, devour our bubbe’s honey cakes, teglach (honey balls) and a table brimming with other delights all in the service of wishing each other a sweet New Year.

 But Rosh Hashanah is not all bonbons and desserts.

 The next eight days (“Days of Awe”) lead us from a dazzling high to a bitter low, if we prepare our hearts for Yom Kippur, the Day of Atonement, the holiest day of the Jewish calendar.

 This is the time to take stock of our sins, transgressions, and failures to live a God-pleasing life.